 - 4.2.2.1.1.
 If the investigator feels that relevant processes or SOPs were not followed by ERC in arriving at its decision - 4.2.2.1.2.
-If the decision of ERC includes administrative measures pertaining to investigators that should be carried out by University authorities (ERC-SOPs need to outline the kinds of decisions ERCs can make, and these should mostly focus on study protocol content rather than on the investigators, as long as investigators are qualified to carry out the proposed work). - 4.2.3.
+If the decision of ERC includes administrative measures pertaining to investigators that should be carried out by University authorities (ERC-SOPs need to outline the kinds of decisions ERCs can make, and these should mostly focus on study protocol content rather than on the investigators, as long as investigators are qualified to carry out the proposed work) - 4.2.3 A complaint may be levied against the ISERC in the following ways. - 4.2.3.1 Complaints relating to the administrative matter of the ISERC will be channeled to the ERB.
+This is when the dispute levied is against the functioning of the ISERC.
+An appeal committee may be set up by the ERB to handle the dispute as in clause 4.2.4 4.2.7 below. - 4.2.3.2 Complaints relating to the technical contents of the protocol under review, Material transfer disputes, data transfer disputes and involvement of research participants in the study will be handled by the ERC.
+A special meeting of the ERC will be set-up to deliberate and review the dispute as may be necessary.
+Other relevant organs of the university may be engaged when necessary. - 4.2.4.
 The ERB appeal committee may be an ad hoc committee, comprising of 7 members.
-Criteria for appointment will be developed by ERB, and the committee shall regulate its own procedures.
-Members of the ERC whose decision is under appeal shall not serve on that appeal committee. - 4.2.4.
-The appeal committee shall review the case independently in detail. - 4.2.5.
-The decision of the appeal committee shall be final - 4.2.6.
+Criteria forappointment will be developed by ERB, and the committee shall regulate its own procedures.
+Members of the ERC whose decision is under appeal shall not serve on that appeal committee.

+- 4.2.5.
+The appeal committee shall review the case independently and in detail. - 4.2.6.
+The decision of the appeal committee shall be final - 4.2.7.
 It should be stressed that the appeal process is not a substitute for ERCs and researchers working closely together to ensure high quality ethical research, nor is it a forum to merely seek a second opinion.